L-Mount Alliance

 The L-Mount Alliance is an alliance between Leica Camera AG, Panasonic and Sigma, launched on 25 September 2018, whereby Panasonic and Sigma will make use of the L-Mount standard initially developed by Leica and will offer cameras and lenses utilising this lens mount with improved firmware and full compatibility among these Alliance products.

 On the same day, Panasonic announced its S1R and S1 full-frame L-mount cameras, and Sigma announced a full-frame L-mount camera using the company's unique Foveon sensor technology.
 Panasonic's cameras will launch with three new lenses, and Sigma will initially release the same L-mount variants of existing lenses as they are producing for the Sony E-mount.

 Six cameras and 39 native lenses have been announced for the L-Mount by 2020.

+Expansion

+On 13 July 2023 it was announced that Astrodesign and Samyang would be joining the alliance.

+Viltrox joined the L Mount Alliance on 1 September 2025.